Flowermate V5.0s Pro vs Arizer Air | Which Comes On Top?

 What use is an oven without heat?
 The Arizer Air boasts five different temperature options, going from 356°F as high as 410°F!
 These are shown on the device with different color lights, and they tend to go upwards in 20 degree increments.
 The colors are, in order, blue, white, green, orange, and red.
 Preset heats are ideal for people who want precision heats but without having to fiddle around with buttons.

 The Flowermate V5 differs here, bringing exact heats to the board.
 WIth the digital display you can choose any heat to a degree within 104°F and 446°F!
-The main advantage here would be for more experienced users who know exactly where they want their oven, or for people using a vape for medical purposes.
+The main advantage here would be for more experienced users who know exactly where they want their oven.

 If you've decided on a portable vaporizer over a desktop one then you're likely to be out and about, not just using it at home (though that said, there's a reason we all use cellphones rather than house phones now.
 Who wants to lug things around the house?).
 Battery life is a crucial factor, and we're ready to give the lowdown on the high batteries.